 DIV 2801.
 Fundamentals of Preaching.
-Examination of theologies and methods of preparing sermons from biblical texts.
+Examination of theologies and methods of preparing sermons from Biblical texts.
 Hermeneutical approaches, oral/aural skills, rhetorical strategies, narrative and connective logic.
 Students are responsible for developing a working theology of the Word, review of major homiletic theories, exegetical assignments, skill-building exercises, sermon sketches, and sermon manuscripts.
 In-class preaching required.
 SPRING.
 [3]

-DIV 2802.
-The History of Preaching in the United States.
+DIV 2802 The History of Preaching in the United States.
 This course will function on two levels by offering a substantive survey of preaching in the United States from the seventeenth century to the present and by examining the writings in the philosophy of history (Hegel, Nietzsche, White, and Wyschogrod) to explore the role of history in constructive ethics and practical theology; class sessions will address both sanctioned and unsanctioned preaching by women and men from multiple regions, racial and ethnic groups, social classes, and religious traditions.
-[3
+[3]

 DIV 2803.
-Lectionary Preaching and Special Occasions in the Church.
+Reading and Preaching from the New Common Lectionary.
 This course will strive to teach students how to be guided by the lectionary as a way of proclaiming the faith that gave birth to the Church.
 Students will learn an exegetical process that will draw meaning from the assigned text and from the context of life as lived by the congregation.
-[3] Mr. Pennel
+Mr. Pennel [3]

 DIV 2806.
 Preparing for Worship in the Local Congregation.
 In this course students will be asked to write their own liturgical theology in dialogue with a variety of traditional and contemporary sources.
-We will first look broadly at the history of Christian liturgy, its biblical and apostolic roots, its spread to the church in the oikoumene, and its continuation into the present with an emphasis on the recent ecumenical liturgical renewal movement, particularly the development of the Revised Common Lectionary.
+We will first look broadly at the history of Christian liturgy, its Biblical and apostolic roots, its spread to the church in the oikoumene, and its continuation into the present with an emphasis on the recent ecumenical liturgical renewal movement, particularly the development of the Revised Common Lectionary.
 The overall focus of the class will be the art of leading worship in dialogue with liturgical tradition.
 The course will include discussion and practice in the following areas: planning and leading the Sunday Service, celebrating the Sacraments, planning for the seasons of the church year, planning weddings and funerals, praying publicly, reading Scripture in worship, writing corporate prayers and congregational responses, enabling lay leadership in worship, and preparing occasional services.
 Sessions will include lectures, group interaction, and sharing of worship traditions and denominational resources.
-Time will be given in several sessions to practicing the necessary skills of presiding, praying, and reading in public worship.
-Ms. Meeks [3]
+Time will be given in several sessions to practicing the necessary skills of presiding, praying, and reading in public the individual, the family, service organizations, and the general public will be reviewed.
+[3]

 DIV 2813.
 Ethics for Human Development Professionals.
 Normative evaluation of ethical issues in serving human need.
 Conflicting values within moral dilemmas will be examined from a variety of theoretical perspectives and practical criteria.
-Case studies of moral issues confronting the individual, the family, service organizations, and the general public will be reviewed.
-[3]
+Case studies of moral issues confronting